Trench gun (Pump action shotgun).

 Pump action shotgun.

-Type: German WW2 Trench gun.
+Type: Trench gun.

 The popular called ‘Pump guns’ (or pump-action shotguns) were widely used during both World Wars for the battles in the trenches, jungles and forests and fighting in cities.
 Various armies were using them still in WW2 and until today.